-Even though CodeTwo Email Signatures for Office 365 reroutes your email via a third-party Microsoft Azure service, it is absolutely secure for your business.
+In server-side or combo mode, CodeTwo Email Signatures for Office 365 reroutes your email via CodeTwo Email Azure Service hosted in Microsoft Azure datacenters.
+These two modes are absolutely secure for your business because the program:

 - does not move emails to any third-party servers for processing.
-The CodeTwo Email Azure Service is installed on Microsoft Azure servers which host Office 365 tenants, so your emails never leave Microsoft's servers;
+The CodeTwo Email Azure Service is installed on Microsoft Azure servers which host Microsoft 365 tenants, so your emails never leave Microsoft's servers;

 - does not store, copy or forward your emails anywhere.
 Your emails are only routed through our Azure servers for processing and then released back to your original server;